Chart Color Schemes

 Fraser shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 35.6%, significantly lower than the SA4 region average of 46.8%.
+The area has lower university qualification rates at 35.6%, compared to the SA4 region average of 46.8%.
 Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (7.7%) and graduate diplomas (5.0%).
-Vocational credentials are held by 31.0% of residents aged 15+, including advanced diplomas (12.4%) and certificates (18.6%).
-Educational participation is high, with 30.3% of residents currently enrolled in formal education.
+Vocational credentials are held by 31.0% of residents aged 15+, with advanced diplomas at 12.4% and certificates at 18.6%.
+Educational participation is high, with 30.3% currently enrolled in formal education, including 11.6% in primary, 8.3% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education